Uptown New Orleans: Jefferson City

 By 1850, seven other faubourgs had been created: Plaisance, Delachaise, St. Joseph, East and West Bouligny, Avart, and Rickerville.
 These combined to form Jefferson City, which extended between Toledano and Joseph Streets.
+Rickerville had been created March 23, 1849, and named for Samuel Ricker, one of the land owners; it adjoined Hurstville along Joseph Street and extended along the river to Peters (now Jefferson), then inland to Pitt Street.

 Note that this is not the same location as the present day Jefferson, Louisiana.
-In 1870, New Orleans annexed Jefferson City, Hurstville, Bloomingdale, Burtheville, and Greenville.
-It also annexed the undeveloped area between Greenville and Burtheville that would later become Audubon Park.

-Uptown Faubourgs and other neighborhoods

-Hurstville
+Hurstville and Bloomingdale

 Faubourg Hurstville was the first faubourg of what is now Uptown New Orleans, created in 1833 by Cornelius Hurst, a wealthy businessman.
 It ran along the Mississippi River from Joseph Street to "the Bloomingdale Line" between Eleonore Street and State Street, continuing inland to Claiborne Avenue.
 The land had been part of a plantation once owned by Jean-Baptiste François LeBreton.

 Cornelius Hurst, Pierre Joseph Tricou, and Julie Robert Avart had bought the plantation in 1831, dividing it into three equal parts.
 Hurst commissioned a plantation house to be built on his land in 1832.
 The site of this house later became the corner of Tchoupitoulas and Joseph Streets.
 The house was moved in 1922 to a site at 3 Garden Lane.
 Tricou sold his part to Hurst in 1832.
 Hurst's property was surveyed for development into Faubourg Hurstville.
 Avart's portion became Faubourg Bloomingdale in 1841.

 Hurst named three streets perpendicular to the Mississippi River Eleonore, Arabella, and Joseph for his wife, daughter, and son, respectively.
 He named the fourth street Nashville, as part of his plan to get the New Orleans & Nashville Railroad to construct a spur into his faubourg.
 However, both Hurst and the railroad went bankrupt during the Panic of 1837, and the proposed track was not built.

 Although Hurst himself is largely forgotten, his name lives on as Hurst Street, which crosses the four streets named above.
 The name Hurstville is still used to identify the former faubourg; and as of 2010, still appears in local news items and real estate listings.
 The neighborhood streets are almost entirely residential.